Woolly mammoth: Cultural significance

 The woolly mammoth has remained culturally significant long after its extinction.
 Indigenous peoples of Siberia had long found what is now known to have been woolly mammoth remains, collecting their tusks for the ivory trade, and had a diverse range of mythological interpretations of mammoth remains.
 The Mansi and the Khanty peoples conceived of mammoths as giant birds, with the Mansi (along with the Nenets) believing that they were responsible for the creation of mountains and lakes.
 In the mythology of the Evenk people, mammoths were responsible for the world's creation, digging up the land from the ocean floor with their tusks.
 The Selkup believed that mammoths lived underground and guarded the underworld, while the Yakuts regarded mammoths as water spirits.

 The indigenous peoples of North America used woolly mammoth ivory and bone for tools and art.
 As in Siberia, North American natives had "myths of observation" explaining the remains of woolly mammoths and other elephants; the Bering Strait Inupiat believed the bones came from burrowing creatures, while other peoples associated them with primordial giants or "great beasts".
-Observers have interpreted legends from several Native American peoples as containing folk memory of extinct elephants, though other scholars are skeptical that folk memory could survive such a long time.
+Observers have interpreted legends from several Native American peoples as containing folk memory of extinct elephants, though other scholars are sceptical that folk memory could survive such a long time.

 Woolly mammoth tusks had been articles of trade in Asia long before Europeans became acquainted with them.
 Güyük, the 13th-century Khan of the Mongols, is reputed to have sat on a throne made from mammoth ivory.
 Inspired by the Siberian natives' concept of the mammoth as an underground creature, it was recorded in the 16th-century Chinese pharmaceutical encyclopedia, Ben Cao Gangmu, as yin shu, "the hidden rodent".
 Remains of various extinct elephants were known by Europeans for centuries but were generally interpreted as the remains of legendary creatures such as behemoths or giants, based on biblical accounts.
 They were thought to be remains of modern elephants that had been brought to Europe during the Roman Republic, for example the war elephants of Hannibal and Pyrrhus of Epirus, or animals that had wandered north.